 Good things happen when Westwood employees come together in their communities.
-During the month of June, designated Westwood Good Works month, Westwood employees were each given a paid half-day off in June to contribute to their communities.
+During the months of May and June, designated Westwood Good Works months, Westwood employees will each be given a paid half-day off to contribute to their communities.

-Sixty-four percent of faculty and staff across the system volunteered nearly 3,000 hours of their time.
-Additionally, Westwood will donate a total of $25,000 to regional orgnizations including A Better Chicago, Colorado Association of Black Professional Engineers and Scientists (CABPES) and Children's Healthcare of Atlanta, American Diabetes Association, the Children’s Institute, the David and Margaret House, Laura’s House and the Robert F. Kennedy Institute.
+In 2013, our inaugural year for Good Works, sixty-four percent of faculty and staff volunteered nearly 3,000 hours of their time.
+Additionally, Westwood donated a total of $25,000 to regional organizations including A Better Chicago, Colorado Association of Black Professional Engineers and Scientists (CABPES), American Diabetes Association, the Children’s Institute, the David and Margaret House, Laura’s House and the Robert F. Kennedy Institute.

 Faculty and staff had a chance to build relationships with one another and organizations within their communities.
-To read about the volunteer efforts of campuses in each region and see photos of Good Works in action, click below.
+To read about last year's volunteer efforts of campuses in each region and see photos of Good Works in action, click below.

 June was a busy month for our Westwood Good Works faculty and staff in California!
 Our many volunteers helped out at a variety of different sites, including the Providence Speech and Hearing Center Golf Tournament, Girls Inc., Habitat for Humanity, Orange County Catholic Worker - Isaiah House, Brea Senior Homes, Future Business Leaders of America and Feed The Children.
 By collecting and serving food, doing general grounds-keeping, and building homes, our volunteers were able to make a positive impact in their communities!